bryanmzeng/local-rag-chatbot/README.md

-llama 3 for llm, huggingface transformer/aws titan text embedding v2 for embedding
+#Fully functional chatbot with RAG vector search of set local directory.

-Fully functional chatbot with RAG vector search of set local directory.
+##llama 3 for llm, huggingface transformer/aws titan text embedding v2 for embedding

-Directions to run: \n
+Directions to run:
 For embedding_function.py, choose either AWS Bedrock or Huggingface.
 If using AWS Bedrock, first pip install awscli and run aws configure to set up AWS CLI.

 To run llama3 locally